 - Defect, Disorder, Disease, Syndrome, Symptom, Trigger, Cause, Allergy, Infection, Inflammation - Medicine made clear here!

 - Brief description of each Body system and how they interact

-Because that's the other part of the truth that those veterinarians and governments "forget" to mention (the latter for the reason of herd immunity and the former for income reasons).
+Because that's the other part of the truth that those veterinarians "forget" to mention (for income reasons), and government agencies "forget" to mention that too (for the reason of herd immunity).

-Unfortunately, most people don't recognize the differences between disease, defect, and disorder, and the differences between symptom, trigger, and cause, and this is why we have so much over-vaccination and consequently so many autoimmune disorders like Allergies, Arthritis, cancer, Diabetes etc - both in people and in dogs!!
+They all get away with that, because most people don't recognize the differences between disease, defect, and disorder, nor between symptom, trigger, and cause, nor between allergy, infection, and inflammation, etc. And this is why we have so much over-vaccination and steroid prescriptions, and consequently so many costly immune system disorders like Allergies, Arthritis, Diabetes, Cancer etc, both in people and in dogs!